Phillip Schofield's brother jailed for child abuse

 Phillip Schofield said after the conviction: "As far as I am concerned, I no longer have a brother."

-At Schofield's sentencing hearing at Bristol Crown Court on Friday, the victim said in a statement he felt "trapped in a loop of fear and anxiety" as a result of the abuse.
+At Schofield's sentencing hearing at Bristol Crown Court on Friday, the victim said in a statement he felt "trapped in a loop of fear and anxiety".

 'Utterly obsessed'

-Passing sentence, Mrs Justice Cutts said: "You exploited [the victim's] innocence at this stage of his life for your own sexual gratification.
+Passing sentence, Mrs Justice Cutts said Schofield exploited his victim's innocence for his own sexual gratification.

-"It was wrong on every level for you to behave as you did.
+"It was wrong on every level for you to behave as you did," she said.

 "He felt forced to do what you wanted, trapped and unable to escape.
 He felt he couldn't tell anyone and did not do so for many years.